 She spends numerous hours every year in continuing education classes updating her knowledge base.
 She lectures frequently at college, local and public levels.

-Dr. Wilke enjoys spending her time with her husband, Chris and her two children Shannon, and Ethan as well as her three dogs, Frankie, Max and Zoey.
-During what is left of her spare time, she enjoys reading, gardening and pursuing her photography passion.
+Dr. Wilke enjoys spending her time with her husband, Chris and her two children Shannon, and Ethan as well as her five dogs, Frankie, Max, Gracie, Lucy and Chance.
+During what is left of her spare time, she enjoys the outdoors, watching hockey and pursuing her photography passion.

 Dr. Jaschen graduated from Iowa State University, College of Veterinary Medicine in 2016.
 She concurrently completed a Master of Public Health from the University of Iowa.
 She practiced small animal medicine at a mixed animal practice in Lake City, Iowa before joining Iowa Veterinary Wellness Center in January, 2018.